 the COSEM_Object_Attribute_Id identifies the attribute(s) of the object instance.
 COSEM_Object_Attribute_Id == 0 references all public attributes of the object (Attribute_0 feature; see 4.2.4.3.7);

 the Access_Selection_Parameters is present only when COSEM_Object_Attribute_Id != 0 and if selective access to the given attribute is available; see 4.2.4.3.5.
-The Access_Selector and the Access_Parameters sub-parameters are defined in the COSEM interface object definitions; IIEC 62056-6-2:EC 62056-6-2:—.
+The Access_Selector and the Access_Parameters sub-parameters are defined in the COSEM interface object definitions; IEC 62056-6-2:2021.

 A SET-REQUEST-NORMAL or SET-REQUEST-WITH-FIRST-BLOCK service primitive contains a single COSEM attribute descriptor.
 A SET-REQUEST-WITH-LIST or a SET-REQUEST-FIRST-BLOCK-WITH-LIST service primitive contains a list of COSEM attribute descriptors; their number is limited by the server-max-receive-pdu-size: all COSEM attribute descriptors – together with (a part of) the data to be written – shall fit in a single APDU.